 Another important reality when sharing company data: Information should be presented in digestible chunks spread over time.
 Keep in mind your audience and the objective you want to accomplish – which is to increase employee engagement.
 Remember that you aren’t presenting to a bunch of accountants or experienced business owners, but line employees who may never have seen a balance sheet or income statement.

 Make the data accessible to non-accountants through the liberal use of charts and graphs.
 This allows you to show the costs of salaries, benefits, equipment, buildings, travel, etc., as percents of the whole rather than to-the-penny line items.

 For example, explain in general terms what the company spends to make a single sale, the revenue generated by that sale and the profit that results.
 Once the basics have been covered, employees can make informed, business-grounded recommendations.

-It also helps if you tie specific actions to specific numbers.
+It also helps increase employee engagement if you tie specific actions to specific numbers.
 For instance, marketing specialist Selena wrote an email that generated 100 leads for the sales team, which later resulted in 10 sales and $100,000 in revenue.
 Of that $100,000 in revenue, $35,000 was profit.

 Then, you can guide the discussion to whether more emails are needed for higher sales.

 Remember, relevant data goes beyond the financials.
 Employees need all sorts of information to better understand your business and their role in it.
 Consider the sales funnel and how knowing more about it would help departments other than sales.

 In this example, you could explain the value of warm leads versus cold leads, or days from initial contact to a final sale.
 It’s easy for someone outside the sales department to understand why it’s important to share their warm leads for the sales team once they understand that cold leads cost the company more, take longer to close and therefore reduce revenue.